Can London Become a People-Centric Smart City?

 Mayor Khan talked about the role of London in the post-Brexit world as a city open to talent and innovation.
 How do you see your work contributing to that vision?

 Look, it's well known that during Brexit, London and Scotland voted in an outward fashion and the other areas of the country voted in an inward fashion.
 Other cities also voted in an outward way, and some lost only narrowly.
 Nevertheless, London is a source of a major amount of economic growth for the country—it needs to be open.
-Because smart cities for public services rely on international talent—the health service, universities, which have a large number of non-UL European nationals and internationals.
+Because smart cities for public services rely on international talent—the health service, universities, which have a large number of non-U.K. European nationals and internationals.

 To maintain our status as a world hub, the traditional view would be that you can go offshore and you can have lower taxes, but with the tech community, that doesn't quite land.
 Because if you want to make good products, you go, “great, I want to create a world class team.”
 If you can't create a world class team, people will start voting with their feet.
 The number one issue is access to talent.
 The tech community has told us [this] and it's something that we've told the government.
 We know they're listening, there's obviously a moment of negotiation to happen still.
 But London's future relies on that.